DIY Web Design May Not Help Your Small Business: Here’s Why

 When I talk about web design, or designing a website for a small business, my angle may be different than yours.
 I’m not thinking about templates, graphics, colors, typography, or even the words on the page — at least not until we’ve done a lot of work up front.

 A website design starts in a planning and discovery phase that requires understanding of things like audience segmentation, online behavior, user journeys, keyword research, and other fun stuff like that.
-We eventually get around to the words and images on the page, but it’s later — after we’ve determined which words and images to put on the page, where to put them, and how to structure them in a way that helps users and pleases Google.
+We eventually get around to the words and images on the page, but it’s later — after we’ve determined which words and images to put on the page, where to put them, and how to structure them in a way that helps users and makes Google happy.

 Why Professional Websites "Seem" Expensive